Diseases

 Need for new canine and human pharmaceutical options, and clinical trials of combined therapies.

 In EU these pharmaceutical options have to be different for dogs and humans in order to protect Public Health from drug resistant Leishmania species.
+Lack of systematic surveillance and standardized methodologies for monitoring antileishmanial drug resistance in both human and veterinary settings, hindering the early detection of resistance trends and the implementation of effective control strategies.

 • Biosecurity measures effective as a preventive measure